-A copy of this Case Management Plan is being distributed to each attorney maintaining an office within the 20-A Judicial District, the Clerk of Court for Stanly County, North Carolina, the District Court Judges, the District Attorney, and the Chief Justice of North Carolina.
-This Case Management Plan shall be posted on the internet at www.nccourts.org.
+A copy of this Case Management Plan is being distributed to each attorney maintaining an office within the 20A Judicial District, the Clerk of Court for Stanly County, North Carolina, the Clerk of Court for Montgomery County, North Carolina, the District Court Judges, the District Attorney, and the North Carolina Administrative Office of the Courts.
+This Case Management Plan shall be posted on the internet at www.nccourts.gov.

 This plan may be modified or amended by the Senior Resident Superior Court Judge by subsequent modification orders.
-Suggested changes or amendments may be addressed to the Senior Resident Superior Court Judge of the 20-A Judicial District.
+Suggested changes or amendments may be addressed to the Senior Resident Superior Court Judge of the 20A Judicial District.

-Adopted this the 1st day of January, 2016.
+Signed and Adopted this the 30th day of May, 2023.